0olol/POE-Market-Price-Analysis/README.md

         - The Fiend*
         - The Demon*

-The ones with * has not been analyse or presented as important item.
+The ones with * has not been analyzed or presented as an important item.

-For HH after the rework it only has 2 leagues worth of data, and in Kalandra League because of the Loot Globin, everyone is equipping Quantity Gear and to get higher Damage Per Second(DPS) and survivability they are using HH.
+For HH after the rework it only has 2 leagues worth of data, and in Kalandra League because of the Loot Goblin, everyone is equipping Quantity Gear and to get higher Damage Per Second(DPS) and survivability they are using HH.

-For the 2 Mageblood Card, it is only released in Sanctum League which at the point of analysing, I do not have the data set included.
+For the 2 Mageblood Cards, it is only released in Sanctum League which at the point of analysis, I do not have the data set included.

 But I would not advise to invest in The Apothecary card as two leagues worth of data is not sufficient to come up with decent information.

-The same reason goes for Divine Orb, which is change for 2 leagues.
+The same reason goes for Divine Orb, which is changed for 2 leagues.
 <p align="right">(<a href="#poe-market-price-analysis">back to top</a>)</p>

 ## In-depth Analysis